lnkk-app/lnkk-api/docs/README.md

 #### Response

-This is an example `AssetRequest` response:
+This is an example `Asset` response:

 ```json
 {